anaef/lua-linear/README.md

 ## Build, Test, and Install

+### Dependencies

+You may need to install the following packages to compile Lua Linear:

+* libopenblas-dev
+* liblapacke-dev

+### Building with Make

 Lua Linear comes with a simple Makefile.
 Please adapt the Makefile to your environment, and then
 run:

 ```
 make
+make test
 make install
 ```

 ## Documentation